WeBeginners-Community/DocBook/Typescript/02) TypeScript Installation.md

     "target": "es6"
   }
 }

-Save this file in your project directory and run the following command to compile your TypeScript code:
 ```

+This will compile your TypeScript code into JavaScript code and create a new file called "hello.js".

 tsc

 This will compile all TypeScript files in your project directory and generate JavaScript files.